backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Other Services DVA.md

 - It all starts with uploading one GraphQL schema

 > [!note] Keywords for AppSync *data synchronisation*, *mobile*, *graphql api*, *real time updates*, *WebSocket*, *offline*.

+- Difference between cognito sync and AppSync:
+	- Cognito sync is *not real time*.

 ### Security
 - There are *four ways* you can authorise applications to interact with your AWS AppSync GraphQL API: